BI-Beacon/docs/docs/devguide.rst

 How to contribute
 =================

-BI-Beacon is partially open source; see the repositories table on what is and what is not open.
+The majority of the BI-Beacon solution is supplied as open source; see the repositories table on what is and what is not open.

 Code quality